ArneBachmann/tagsplorer/README.md

   * *`case_sensitive`*

       This key is either `true` or `false` or undefined.
-      If undefined, the operating system determines, if case is used for file name indexing and searching (Windows false, other OS true).
+      If undefined, the current operating system determines, if case is used for file name indexing and searching (Windows defaults to false, other OSs default to true).

 * `ignored=dirname`